 All residents selling their home in Hanover Park need to purchase a Transfer Tax Stamp prior to the closing.

-The Homeowner, the relator, or the lawyer must call the Finance Department at 630-823-5790 at least 3 business days prior to the closing to request the Stamp. ( no walk in requests will be honored) When purchasing the stamp, you will need the PTAX-203 form, the Village of Hanover Park's Real Estate Transfer Tax Declaration form, and the Deed.
+The Homeowner, the realtor, or the lawyer must call the Finance Department at 630-823-5790 at least 3 business days prior to the closing to request the Stamp. ( no walk in requests will be honored) When purchasing the stamp, you will need the PTAX-203 form, the Village of Hanover Park's Real Estate Transfer Tax Declaration form, and the Deed.
 You can email all of these documents to firstname.lastname@example.org

 You can pay for your parking ticket: